 - For theft of merchandise valued at $150 or more with no more than one prior offense.

-- Penalty is a sentence of up to 5 years in jail with fines of up to $10,000.
+- The penalty is a sentence of up to 5 years in jail with fines of up to $10,000.

 - Third Degree Felony

-- Penalty is a sentence of up to 7 years in jail with fines of up to $15,000.
+- The penalty is a sentence of up to 7 years in jail with fines of up to $15,000.